torproject/sbws/docs/source/specification.rst

 allows exiting to the local machine on a single port and rejects all other exit traffic. *The relay will not get the exit flag.*

-2.2 Configuring the sbws client
+2.2 Configuring the sbws scanner
 -------------------------------

-For an sbws client, its Tor client configuration is even simpler.
+For an sbws scanner, its Tor scanner configuration is even simpler.
 In addition to making sure it has a SocksPort, ControlPort, and some form of ControlPort authentication enabled, it is recommended circuit build timeout options be set as such.